dm03514/blog/devops/valuestream-devops-metrics-poc/README.md

 ## Current State

 The current state of the industry combines and coordinates across multiple different software systems in order to take software from idea to production.
-The minimum usually required are an Issue Tracker, Version Control, and Delivery Sysetm.
-The process (with each stage) software takes from an idea to running (hopefully providingn vaalue) is called a [Value-stream](https://en.wikipedia.org/wiki/Value-stream_mapping).
+At the mininum, this usually involves: an Issue Tracker, Version Control, and CI/Delivery System.
+The process (with each stage) software takes from an idea to running (hopefully providing value) is called a [Value-stream](https://en.wikipedia.org/wiki/Value-stream_mapping).
 Lead time, (the total time an issue takes from idea to running in production) is a cordernerstone metric, as well as the amount of time spent in each stage of the value-stream. (for this post I'm considering lead-time as being the time a piece of work starts development until it is successfully deployed to production):

 <p align="center">
   <img src="static/software_development_components.png">